Cafe sector trends

 Woman holding two cardboard cups of coffee in front of till

-What has been happening in the catering sector
+What has been happening in the cafe sector

-In recent years the popularity of eating out has grown enormously.
-As a result there are now thousands of eating places in Britain offering a wide range of different types of food at prices to suit all pockets.
+There are thousands of places to eat in Britain offering a wide range of different types of food at prices to suit all pockets.
 People have become much more adventurous and knowledgeable, and cuisine from many different countries is widely available.

 Concerns about the origin of foods and the impact of carbon emissions caused by 'food miles' have led more and more people to consider how their food purchases effect the environment.
-This has generally increased demand for locally sourced, sustainable and organic foods, and led to a rise in the popularity of traditional British dishes.
-The trend amongst consumers for fresh and local produce from identified sources has continued strongly in 2018.
-It is expected that Brexit will influence this trend as the future of importing and exporting becomes less certain.
+This has generally increased demand for locally sourced, sustainable and organic foods, and led to a rise in the number of people choosing to avoid foods containing palm oil.

-The biggest influences in the immediate future are expected to be:
+The biggest influences in the immediate future are:

-• the continuing increase in demand for healthy eating, including vegetarian and vegan options and healthy menu options for children.
-By 2018, the number of vegans in the UK had increased by 350%, with half of these between the ages of 15 and 34
+• the demand for healthy eating continues, including vegetarian and vegan options and healthy menu options for children.
+4% of the UK population identify as vegan, 7% as vegetarian and 4% as pescatarian

-• the increasing importance of breakfasts, particularly take-away breakfasts
+• the increasing importance of breakfasts, particularly healthy, take-away breakfasts

 • the trend amongst younger people to give up alcohol, making it important to be able to offer a range of alcohol-free drinks

-• the increase in photo-sharing social media accounts driving a requirement for striking and interesting looking dishes, often including unusual colours
+• the increase in photo-sharing and video social media accounts driving a requirement for striking and interesting looking dishes, often including unusual colours

 The industry is very competitive as barriers to entry are relatively low.
 When demand is strong, many new cafes and restaurants open up.
-Recent years have seen the huge expansion of restaurant chains (such as pizza and pasta outlets) and these have intensified competition for the independent restaurant.
-Competition has also increased as a result of the enormous range of ready meals and 'dine out in your own home' deals now offered by the major supermarkets.
-Pubs too have got in on the act, improving their food operations and targeting the growing market for family and casual dining.
+Recent years have seen many restaurant chains (such as pizza and pasta outlets) close reducing the 'bricks and mortar' competition for the independent cafe and restaurant in some areas.
+However, competition has increased from the enormous range of ready meals and 'dine out in your own home' deals now offered by the major supermarkets and meal delivery subscriptions such as Hello Fresh, Gousto and The Mindful Chef.
+Pubs have got in on the act, too, improving their food operations and targeting the growing market for family and casual dining.

-During the late 2000s food prices started going up sharply while at the same time the economy weakened.
+The war in Ukraine and inflation drove food and fuel prices up sharply between 2021 and October 2022 and reduced consumers' disposable income.
 Many cafes and restaurants found it very hard to increase their menu prices, but needed to do something to safeguard their profit margins.
 Some were forced to cut their portion sizes, while others sought out less expensive ingredients.
-The economy remained weak during the early 2010s, making it difficult for businesses like restaurants that rely on people having enough money to spend on non-essentials.

 • increased wages costs due to the minimum and the living wage

-• the high cost of rents and rates
+• the high cost of rent, rates and energy

 • lower footfall on the high street

-Some restaurants have struggled to find good and experienced staff despite a rise in unemployment during the downturn.
+Some cafes and restaurants have struggled to find good and experienced staff.
 The government and industry have made efforts in recent years to improve skills training in the catering trade and attract high quality workers.
-There are fears that the restriction on immigrants from the EU will further reduce the number of good staff in the service industry.
+The restriction on immigrants from the EU has further reduced the number of good staff in the service industry.

-During the 2000s the Food Standards Agency introduced the food hygiene rating scheme for food businesses like restaurants.
+The Food Standards Agency introduced the food hygiene rating scheme for food businesses like cafes and restaurants.
 Food businesses are given a hygiene rating from zero to five stars when they're inspected by a participating local authority.
 Under the scheme, businesses are encouraged to display the results of their latest food hygiene inspection at their premises (and in Wales and Northern Ireland it's a legal requirement for food businesses to display them).
-You can find out more on the Food Standards Agency website.

 Technology has also led to the launch of a number of online ordering services, such as Just Eat and Deliveroo, which enable people to choose and order take-aways through the internet for local collection or delivery.
 Participating businesses receive order details and payments though the online service provider.
 Although the business pays commission for this service, they have generally increased sales significantly.
 It is estimated that online orders now account for about 40% of food delivery orders in the UK.
 Buying take-aways is one of the most popular ways to eat out and the biggest selling food category is pizzas.
 Web-based table booking systems are growing in popularity too.